honeynet/honeynet.org/README.md

 [^hugo-install]: See https://gohugo.io/installation/ for more detailed installation instructions.

+### Migrating content

+- To keep old URLs working, we can specify `url: ...` in the page's front matter: https://gohugo.io/content-management/urls/#url
+- If you want to add particular styling/structure to static pages, we're using Bootstrap 5.3: https://getbootstrap.com/

 ### Adding content

 To add a new blog post, run the following command in the root directory of this repository: